 The cave is famous for its speleothems, which are called "cave onyx" in the area.
 In the biggest hall, the stalagmites are so-called plate stack stalagmites aka palm trunk stalagmites.
 Locally they are called totem poles.

 The natural entrance of the cave lies at the foot of Little Mountain in Dry Valley.
 It was discovered by sawmill workers, which watched water from a heavy rain pour into a sink hole in the area.
 One of the men found an opening in the rock, and they explored the entrance section using pine torches and kerosene lamps.
-The story of Red Indians discovering the cave and using it as a hideout and shelter seems to be a sort of local legend.
+The story of Cherokee Indians discovering the cave and using it as a hideout and shelter seems to be a sort of local legend.